 Dysferlin and dysferlinopathies

 Dysferlinopathies belong to the diverse group of muscular dystrophies and are caused by the absence of Dysferlin protein in skeletal muscle.
 The main two forms are Miyoshi myopathy (MM) and limb girdle muscular dystrophy type 2B (LGMD 2B).
-These diseases are characterized by progressive muscular weakness and wasting, typically starting in the second decade of life.
+These diseases are characterized by progressive muscular weakness and wasting, typically starting in the second decade of life (Bulankina and Thoms, 2020).
 Interestingly, about half of the Dysferlin-deficient patients show an unusual disease phenotype by displaying increased levels of fitness before the onset of symptoms, which is not seen in any other form of muscular dystrophy.
 So far, no curative treatment is available.

 The 230 kDa protein Dysferlin is composed of a C-terminal transmembrane domain and seven C2 domains.
 C2 domains are often associated with membrane binding and tubulating functions.
-Dysferlin has been shown to localize to the plasma membrane and the T-Tubule system in skeletal muscle and is known to act on intracellular membranes and to play a role in membrane repair during muscle regeneration.
+Dysferlin has been shown to localize to the plasma membrane and the T-Tubule system in skeletal muscle and is known to act on intracellular membranes and to play a role in membrane repair during muscle regeneration (Bulankina and Thoms, 2020).

 The T-tubule system is an extensive network formed by invaginations of the plasma membrane accounting for about 80% of the plasma membrane surface of striated muscle.
 Employing a wide variety of methods from in vitro reconstitution in liposomes, through cell models like human myoblasts, to mouse models, we could show that Dysferlin tubulates liposomes, generates a T-tubule-like membrane system in non-muscle cells, and links the recruitment of phosphatidylinositol 4,5-bisphosphate to the biogenesis of the T-tubule system (Hofhuis et al. 2017).
 Pathogenic mutants interfere with all of these functions, indicating that muscular wasting and dystrophy are caused by the Dysferlin mutants’ inability to form a functional T-tubule membrane system.